Firobe/midi2keys/README.md

 You can select the MIDI device you want to use at the start of the program.

-Depends on ALSA and librtmidi.
+Depends on xdotool, ALSA and librtmidi.